akarshin/yourlittlepony/README.md

 Then you must copy `slack.config.dist` to `slack.config` and manually set up all the values.

-The `slack` script has only one optional parrameter, which is the image comment.
+The `slack` script has only one optional parameter, which is the image comment.
 If you do not provide one, then the one in `CONFIG[message]` is used as fall back.

 ```
-[akarshin@localhost yourlittlepony]$ slack                                  ### This will send the defaul message, which is "Pony Of The Day!"
+[akarshin@localhost yourlittlepony]$ ./slack                    ### This will send the defaul message, which is "Pony Of The Day!" or whatever you set up
-[akarshin@localhost yourlittlepony]$ slack "Good morning!"                  ### This will send "Good morning!"
+[akarshin@localhost yourlittlepony]$ ./slack "Good morning!"    ### This will send "Good morning!"
 ```

-After you're done with installation, you can set up cron, which would call `slack` script, for a bit of automation.
+After you're done with installation, you can set up cron, which could call the `slack` script, for a bit of automation.
 Otherwise you'd have to run the script manually.

 #### How does it look on Slack?